 On completion of this course, the student will be able to:

-- Evaluate the advantages and disadvantages of principle-based versus rule-based regulation of corporations
+- Evaluate the advantages and disadvantages of principle-based versus rule-base regulation of corporations;

 |The reading assigned for each seminar will be specified in the handout distributed in advance.|